 What are tank in tank water heaters ?

-The water in the outer tank, also known as the primary tank, is heated by an external heat source such as a gas boiler, heat pump, solar panels, or wood burner etc, (that is often doing the central heating requirements) this heated water travels through this hot water cylinder and transfers thermal energy to the water in the inner tank, generally referred to as the domestic hot water storage tank.
+The water in the outer tank, also known as the primary tank, is heated by an external heat source such as a gas boiler, heat pump, solar panels, (that is often doing the central heating requirements) this heated water travels through this hot water cylinder and transfers thermal energy to the water in the inner tank, generally referred to as the domestic hot water storage tank.

 This has many advantages over an older conventional or older technology hot water system, that uses a coil within the indirect hot water cylinder.

 These units are not a direct hot water cylinder – the water in a direct hot water cylinder is heated by an immersion heater located within the cylinder.
 As a result, the cylinder is not linked to a boiler.